 Custom-Designed Concentration

-Consists of 12 professional elective credits selected in consultation with the Program Director and/or your Advisor.
+A custom-designed concentration will consist of 12.0 credits of professional electives that will be selected in consultation with the Program Director and/or Advisor.
 You may also choose to declare a Graduate Minor.

 View Course Descriptions